dominikkiese/PFFRGSolver.jl/README.md

 # Running calculations

-To simulate e.g. the nearest-neighbor Heisenberg antiferromagnet on the square lattice for a lattice truncation `L = 3` simply do
+In order to simulate e.g. the nearest-neighbor Heisenberg antiferromagnet on the square lattice for a lattice truncation `L = 3` simply do

 ```julia
 using PFFRG